 for a positive constant $C_{3}$, independent of $t$.

-Estimates for higher order derivatives of $h$ then follows from the bootstrap argument by virtue of the Schauder estimates.
-It implies that the long-time existence and higher order regularity estimates of the solution to \eqref{flow1}.
+Estimates for the higher order derivatives of $h$ then follow from the bootstrap argument by utilizing the Schauder estimates.
+It implies that the long-time existence and higher order regularity estimates of the solutions to \eqref{flow1}.
 Furthermore, we have

-for each pairs of nonnegative integers $i$ and $j$, and for some $C>0$, independent of $t$.
+for each pair of nonnegative integers $i$ and $j$, and for some $C>0$, independent of $t$.

 In view of \eqref{ESM1}, by virtue of the Arzel\`a-Ascoli theorem, we can extract a subsequence of $t$, denoted by $\{t_{k}\}_{k\in \mathbb{N}}\subset (0,+\infty)$, and there exists a smooth function $h(x)$ such that